zapier/visual-builder/docs/_publish/launch-process/zap-templates.md

 **How can I re-order Zap templates on my directory page?**

-Zap templates are loosely ordered by popularity, and you cannot modify the sort order.
+Our current sorting system prioritizes Zap templates based on popularity and user engagement, ensuring users who land on the your integration’s page on Zapier see the most helpful examples of real workflows.
+The sort order cannot be modified.

 **How can I exclude specific Zap templates on my directory page?**